CalebA5/fleetly-pro-scaffold/replit.md

 ### Feature Specifications
 - **Quote-Based Negotiation**: Allows operators to submit quotes and customers to accept, decline, or counter.
 - **Comprehensive Notification System**: Real-time, in-app notifications for customer-operator interactions.
+Notifications are created for: new service requests, quotes received/accepted/declined, job started, job completed, and cancellations.
 - **Multi-Driver Business Management**: Enables businesses to manage drivers and service assignments.
 - **Three-Tier Operator System**: Differentiates between Professional, Skilled & Equipped, and Manual Operators, each with specific onboarding, capabilities, and proximity-based job filtering.
 Operators undergo manual approval for each tier.
 - **AI Assist Feature**: Recommends services and operators with estimated pricing.